top of page

 Does my script need to be about America?

 Not at all.
-The goal of this Lab is to empower and uplift screenwriters of South Asian descent to write whatever stories they may want to write, and then introduce them to the American film industry.
+In line with 1497's mission, the goal of this Lab is to empower and uplift screenwriters to write whatever stories they may want to write, and then introduce them to the American film industry.
 So while the script doesn’t need to be about America specifically, keep in mind that 1497’s mission is to target the American film market, which will be the likely audience.

 Only if that’s the story you want to tell.
-Our mission is to support South Asian writers, not just South Asian stories.
+Our mission is to support screenwriters, not just South Asian stories.
 In fact, we'd like to expand what America views as a "South Asian Story!"
 We want you to be able to write whatever you want, about whomever you want, in whatever genre you want!

 Is the 1497 Features Lab only for feature film screenplays?

 Yes.
-However, we are hoping to launch more initiatives in the future to support talent of South Asian descent in other professions in the industry.
+However, we are hoping to launch more initiatives in the future to support and further our mission.
 Subscribe to our newsletter to be the first to hear about future programming.

 Do I have to fill out the application in one sitting?